AleziaKurdis/places/README.md

 ### Complete retirement of the "beacon" solution...
 The "Places" application is 100% driven by the Metaverse Server's Place API.
-The beacon solution having too much flaws, it has been decommissionned in this design.
+The beacon solution having too much flaws, it has been decommissionned for this re-built.
 _(It has been very useful for in early time.
 Thank you)_

 ### Place API data extraction...